 - 13. The immersive content presentation system of claim 12, wherein a portion of the third plurality of images outside the sub-region of the immersive display remain unchanged and correspond to the first plurality of images. - 14.
 The immersive content presentation system of claim 12, wherein the distributing the light from the one or more light emitting diodes comprises filtering the light through a semi-translucent layer. - 15.
-The immersive content presentation system of claim 12, further comprising absorbing stray light around a LED light source using baffles around the one or more light emitting diodes. - 16.
-The immersive content presentation system of claim 15, wherein the baffles are orthogonal to a LED display screen. - 17.
+The immersive content presentation system of claim 12, further comprising absorbing stray light around a LED light source using baffles around the one or more light emitting diodes.

+- 16. The immersive content presentation system of claim 15, wherein the baffles are orthogonal to a LED display screen. - 17.
 The immersive content presentation system of claim 15, wherein the baffles are aligned with a light cone of the light emitting diode. - 18.
 The immersive content presentation system of claim 12, further comprising positioning the one or more light emitting diodes of the one or more light emitting diode displays according to a stochastic sampling pattern. - 19.
 The immersive content presentation system of claim 12, further comprising positioning a translucent shaped object between the one or more light emitting diode displays and the physical camera. - 20.
-A non-transitory, computer-readable medium comprising instructions that, when executed by one or more processors, cause the one or more processors to perform operations comprising: - presenting, on an immersive display, a first plurality of images of a virtual environment, wherein the immersive display comprises one or more light emitting diode displays; - obtaining information regarding a position and orientation of a physical camera, wherein the physical camera is configured to capture photographic images of imagery presented on the immersive display; - identifying a sub-region of the immersive display based on (a) the obtained information regarding the position and orientation of the physical camera and (b) information regarding one or more lens characteristics of the physical camera;

-determining a display perspective correct view, wherein the determination of the display perspective correct view is based on at least the obtained information regarding the position and orientation of the physical camera:

-presenting, within the identified sub-region of the immersive display, a second plurality of images of the virtual environment, wherein the second plurality of images of the virtual environment is based on the determined display perspective correct view; and capturing a third plurality of images using the physical camera, wherein the third plurality of images includes at least one photographic image of the presented second plurality of images of the virtual environment within the sub-region of the immersive display.
+A non-transitory, computer-readable medium comprising instructions that, when executed by one or more processors, cause the one or more processors to perform operations comprising: - presenting, on an immersive display, a first plurality of images of a virtual environment, wherein the immersive display comprises one or more light emitting diode displays; - obtaining information regarding a position and orientation of a physical camera, wherein the physical camera is configured to capture photographic images of imagery presented on the immersive display; - identifying a sub-region of the immersive display based on the obtained information regarding the position and orientation of the physical camera; - determining a display perspective correct view, wherein the determination of the display perspective correct view is based on at least the obtained information regarding the position and orientation of the physical camera: - presenting, within the identified sub-region of the immersive display, a second plurality of images of the virtual environment based on the determined display perspective correct view; and - capturing a third plurality of images using the physical camera, wherein the third plurality of images includes at least one photographic image of the presented second plurality of images of the virtual environment within the sub-region of the immersive display, and wherein a portion of the third plurality of images outside the sub-region of the immersive display remain unchanged and correspond to the first plurality of images.